mohamdsobhy/MachineLearning/lec_12_final_project/read_me.txt

 This is my final project

-you check deployment in server PythonAnywhere http://mohamdsobhy.pythonanywhere.com
+you check deployment on server PythonAnywhere http://mohamdsobhy.pythonanywhere.com

 thanks Eng.
 Abdo